The Truth of Prometheus (The Play)

 PERSEPHONE.

-We have the power in our hands to discover the universal truth.
+We possess the power to uncover the universal truth.

 PROMETHEUS.